Inna Rivkin, Ph.D.

 In addition to being an active researcher, I enjoy teaching.
 I have taught undergraduate courses in Social Psychology, Health Psychology, Research Methods, General Psychology, and Personality, and Ph.D. courses in Community Psychology, Program Evaluation, and Community Practicum.
 Music and nature are also important in my life.
 In my spare time, I enjoy singing, songwriting, canoeing, hiking, skiing, and paragliding with my husband, Adam.

-Inna and Adam riding the Gulkana river current.
+Inna and husband Adam riding the Gulkana river current.

 Collaborating with Yup’ik communities.

-Dr. Rivkin and her research team waiting to board the bush plane after disseminating project findings in one of her partnering Yup’ik communities.
+Dr. Rivkin & her research team waiting to board their bush plane after disseminating project findings in one of her partnering Yup’ik communities.

 - Zhang, A., Rivkin, I.D., & An, Na (2013).
 Responsibility judgments and responses to people living with AIDS in China: Testing an attributional perspective.
 Journal of Applied Social Psychology, 43(5), 1029-1039.